junhe833/WebScraping/README.md

 A sample file has been uploaded called "output".

-This script was written in Python using headed browser (Firefox) which can be changed to headless browser (phantomJS) to improve its performance.
+"WebScraping.py" was written in Python using headed browser (Firefox) while "HeadlessWebScraping.py" uses headless browser (phantomJS) for improved performance.